 The Santa Rosa Sub-regional Reclamation System reclaims water, treats it to a tertiary level, and distributes it to agricultural users, golf courses, public and private landscaping, and The Geysers steamfield.
 Santa Rosa's reclamation system is one of the largest reclaimed water agricultural irrigation systems in the country.
-For the Geysers Recharge Project, reclaimed water is piped through a 42-mile pipeline and injected into underground wells in The Geysers steamfield in Sonoma and Lake counties.
-Once within the wells, the water is gradually heated by geothermal activity to produce steam that is utilized to produce electricity at nearby power plants.
+For the Geysers Recharge Project, reclaimed water is piped through a 42-mile pipeline to injection wells in The Geysers steamfield in Sonoma and Lake counties.
+The wells inject the treated effluent into the geothermal field's deep reservoir, where the water is heated by geothermal activity to produce steam that is utilized to produce electricity at nearby power plants.
 The Geysers Recharge Project was chosen as a means to dispose of treated wastewater during the winter months, when there is no demand for agricultural irrigation.
-The Sub-regional Reclamation System had previously been discharging the unused water to the Russian River, but stricter water guality regulations removed this option.
+The Sub-regional Reclamation System had previously been discharging the unused water to the Russian River, but stricter water quality regulations removed this option.
 The Sub-regional Reclamation System is currently exploring other means of reusing or disposing of current and future amounts of reclaimed water in order to best manage water resources.